tochman/the_blue_print/chapters/09-4-hosting-platform-deployment.md

 - Audit trails for deployments
 - Security scanning and compliance monitoring

-## Chapter Summary: Reliable Hosting Foundation
+## Chapter summary: Reliable hosting foundation

 You've now learned how to choose and configure hosting platforms that grow with your React applications.
 The key insights to remember: